-Retiremeng Guys: Have a Written Retirement Income Plan?
-(Retirement Questions, Part 1)Written by Nolan Baker Mark Clair | | email@example.com
+Retirement Guys: Have a written retirement income plan?
+(Part 1)Written by Nolan Baker Mark Clair | | email@example.com

 With stocks, you have the potential for the stock to increase in value.
-As a stockholder, you have a piece of ownership in the company and if the company does well your share values may increase.
+You have a piece of ownership in the company and if the company does well, your share values may increase.
 How much?
 Who knows?
 It depends on a lot of factors.
 If you are fortunate enough to invest at the right time, you may experience huge increases in values over a short period of time.
-If you’re timing is bad, you could experience huge losses.
+If your timing is bad, you could experience huge losses.

-For more information about The Retirement Guys, tune in every Saturday at 1 PM on 1370 WSPD or visit www.retirementguysradio.com.
+For more information about The Retirement Guys, tune in every Saturday at 1 p.m. on 1370 WSPD or visit www.retirementguysradio.com.
 Securities and Investment Advisory Services are offered through NEXT Financial Group Inc., Member FINRA / SIPC.
 NEXT Financial Group, Inc. does not provide tax or legal advice.
 The Retirement Guys are not an affiliate of NEXT Financial Group.
 The office is at 1700 Woodlands Drive, Suite 100, Maumee, OH 43537.
-419-842-0550
+(419) 842-0550